kalviumcommunity/k-fswd/README.md

-# Lab Exercise: Update the Browser Tab Icon and Heading 🌟
+# Lab Exercise: Update the Browser Tab Icon and Heading

-## 🎯 Objectives
+## Objectives 🎯

-In this module, you will learn how to dynamically update the browser tab icon and heading using JavaScript.
-This will allow you to provide a consistent and engaging user experience in your web applications.
+Learn how to customize the browser tab icon (favicon) and heading to provide a unique identity to your web application.
+Enhance user experience by making your website easily identifiable.

-## 📚 Prerequisites
+## Prerequisites 📚

-Basic knowledge of HTML, CSS, and JavaScript is required to complete this exercise.
+Basic understanding of HTML and how to navigate the project's file structure.

-## 🚀 Steps
+## Steps 🚀

-1. **Create HTML File**: Generate an HTML file with a `<title>` element and a `<link>` element for the favicon.
+1. **Create or Choose an Icon**: The first step is to have a `.ico` or `.png` image that you want to use as your website's icon.
+The recommended size for a favicon is 16x16 or 32x32 pixels.
+You can create your own using image editing software or use an online favicon generator.

-2. **Update Title Dynamically**: Use JavaScript to select the `<title>` element and update its content dynamically.
+2. **Place the Icon in Your Project**: After you've created or chosen your favicon, place it in the root directory of your project (where your index.html file is located).

-3. **Update Favicon Dynamically**: Use JavaScript to select the `<link>` element and update its `href` attribute dynamically.
+3. **Link the Icon in Your HTML**: In the `<head>` section of your HTML file, add a link to your favicon.
+The code will look something like this: `<link rel="icon" href="favicon.ico" type="image/x-icon">` or `<link rel="icon" href="favicon.png" type="image/png">`.

-4. **Test Changes**: Load the HTML file in a web browser to observe the updated browser tab icon and heading.
+4. **Update the Title**: Still in the `<head>` section of your HTML file, update the title of your webpage using the `<title>` tag.
+The code will look something like this: `<title>Your Website Title</title>`.

-## 🎉 Outcome
+## Outcome 🏁

-By the end of this module, you will be able to dynamically update the browser tab icon and heading, enhancing the user experience and providing a cohesive branding for your web applications.
-Happy coding! 🚀
+By the end of this task, you'll be able to personalize your website's browser tab with a unique icon and title, enhancing brand recognition and user experience.